 Decide on the essential information

 There is some key information which needs to be presented on the crowdfunding page.
 Typically, this will include product/service pricing,target audience, marketing strategy and all the social media you intend to use.
 Knowing all the facts and being prepared for any questions that will be asked once you start pitching is important.
 Preparation is most definitely key.

 Talk to people about your product and campaign to see what they think.
 Whether their thoughts are positive or negative, they can be very helpful going forward with the marketing of your product and putting together the crowd funding campaign.

 Market research is extremely beneficial for all businesses whether you are just starting out or you are simply growing with the launch of a new product.
 Consumers can often see issues that you may have missed and you can gain a beneficial insight into exactly what they want and how effective they find your product/marketing to be.

 Make a campaign video

 A campaign video can be a great way of engaging with your potential customer base by showing them the product in action and giving them the story behind it.
-Video and imagery is extremely important to businesses these days as online marketing becomes the main way many businesses market their products.
+Video and imagery is extremely important to businesses these days as online marketing becomes the main way many businesses promote their products.

 A video is engaging for people in a way that a poster or a synopsis on a website is not anymore.
-Videos made for the internet can easily be shared online, embedded into websites and even turned into a TV advert in future.
+Videos made for the internet can easily be shared online, embedded into websites and even turned into a TV advert in the future.
 Getting your campaign video right with a simple but eye-catching message can work wonders for your product and your crowd funding campaign.